VDOT warns drivers of Hurricane Ian’s fallout over state - NewsBreak

 Keep Carter County Beautiful praises changes in state litter law

 ELIZABETHTON — In response to comments from concerned citizens in the county, the Keep Carter County Beautiful anti-litter organization has provided new information on Tennessee litter law changes.
-The organization said the citizens have asked why the state’s littering and dumping fines are so low.
-The organization has always...
+The organization said these concerned citizens have asked why the state’s littering and dumping fines are so low.
+The organization has...

-KINGSPORT – Second Harvest Food Bank of Northeast Tennessee received a $10,000 grant from Norfolk Southern Corporation to support local efforts to combat food insecurity and assist those in need throughout Northeast Tennessee.
-The Food Bank is one of 30 food banks to receive a grant from Norfolk Southern,...
+KINGSPORT — Second Harvest Food Bank of Northeast Tennessee received a $10,000 grant from Norfolk Southern Corp. to support local efforts to combat food insecurity and assist those in need throughout Northeast Tennessee.
+Second Harvest is one of 30 food banks to receive a grant from Norfolk Southern, part...

 Honoring her majesty: Virginia man treasures letters from the queen's office